 6. What Is A Promise Ring And Which Finger Does It Go On?

-Commitment is the general idea here, but whether that commitment is to an upcoming engagement, abstinence until marriage, the idea of forever, or just the immediate future.
+Commitment is a general idea here, but whether that commitment is to an upcoming engagement, abstinence until marriage, the idea of forever, or the immediate future.

 In terms of placement, no rules exist here but many people wear it on the left ring finger, as a placeholder for a future engagement ring, or on the right ring finger.

 Traditionally, your engagement ring and wedding ring are worn together on the same finger.
 That is commonly known as the ring finger (on the left hand).
 Generally, the wedding ring is placed on the finger first so that it resides closest to your heart, with the engagement ring following on the outside.

 As most people prefer to wear these two rings together, there are many wedding ring sets that are specifically designed to match each other.
 This is a very popular choice for many when planning their engagement and wedding rings.

 However, another option that some people choose is to wear their wedding ring on top of their engagement ring to keep it secure on the finger.

 8. In What Order Should I Wear My Engagement And Wedding Ring?

 Conventionally, couples wear the wedding band “closest to their heart,” meaning the wedding band is stacked below the engagement ring on the left ring finger.
 However, some people like to wear their wedding band on top of their engagement ring as a way to secure it on the finger.

 9. How Much Do Wedding Rings Cost?